-This course is an introduction to the topic, addressing some of the confusion around the definition of well-being, some of the impacts of the profession on lawyers mental and physical health, as well as some simple strategies to help lawyers manage their own well-being.
+The Busy Lawyer’s Guide to Well-Being introduces attorneys to the topic while addressing the confusion around what “well-being” really means.
+During the course, attorneys will learn how the high-stress legal profession can impact their mental and physical health, as well as some simple strategies to help manage their well-being.

 The 30-minute, interactive eLearning will help attorneys: